Deorwynn/shop-online/README.md

 * If you enter a voucher ID and decide not to pay but to remove the items from your cart instead, the vouchers can be used again

+* All products available are stored in the items.js file.

 * The image used in this project is taken from pixabay.com and is free.